mathiasvkaiz/micromouse/capstone_report.md

 In addition possible pitfalls could cause some unwanted behaviour to the agent.
 For example, the violet marked ovals represent dead ends where the robot can only move in one direction.
 Another pitfall could be that (green ovals) infinite loops could occur as the robot moves in circles.

-The possible handling of these pitfalls will be discussed in the next chapter.
+The handling of these pitfalls will be discussed in the next chapter.

 ### Algorithms and Techniques